Mich-b/webappsecuritybook/010assignment/000general.md

 # Tools
 All of the assignments can be finished by using free tools such as Netlify, Heroku, [Azure for students](https://azure.microsoft.com/en-us/free/students/), [AWS educate](https://aws.amazon.com/education/awseducate/), and others.
 Please contact me in case you think you cannot finish the assignments without having to purchase software.

-# General requirements
-Even though each assignment has its own requirements, I expect each application to take the minimum security precautions such as enabling HTTPS and setting protective HTTP headers and cookie flags.